 Ben: Welcome back to Content Optimization Week on the Voices of Search podcast.
 I’m your host Benjamin Shapiro, and this week we’re going to publish an episode every day talking about what you need to know to optimize every stage of your content marketing funnel.
 Joining us for content optimization week is Marlon Glover, who is the content services team lead here at Searchmetrics.
 Marlin is responsible for shepherding Searchmetrics’s largest, and most strategic clients to content marketing success.
 Today we’re going to wrap up content optimization week by reviewing some of the topics that we’ve discussed, and talking about the data and tools that you can use to optimize your entire content marketing strategy.

 Ben: But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We’re an SEO and content marketing platform that helps enterprise scale businesses monitor their online presence and make data-driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation.
 A member of our digital strategies group will provide you with a consultation that reviews how your website content and SEO strategies can all be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.
 Okay, here is the last installment of content optimization week with Marlon Glover, Searchmetrics’s content services team lead.

 Ben: Marlon, happy Friday and welcome back to content optimization week on the Voices of Search podcasts.

 Marlon: Happy Friday, Ben.